 Notification: Finalists who are citizens of countries other than the United States are interviewed via teleconferencing in February and notified in March.
 U.S. finalists come to Cambridge for interviews in late April and are notified immediately after the selection weekend.

 How to Apply: All Nieman Fellowship applicants must complete an online application form.
 Candidates for full academic-year fellowships must submit the following information as part of their package: two essays; a professional profile and study plan; work samples and four letters of recommendation.
 Candidates for the Knight Visiting Nieman Fellowship complete a streamlined application that requires only biographical information, a résumé and a project proposal.
 Candidates for the Nieman-Berkman Fellowship in Journalism Innovation should complete either the international fellowship application or the U.S. fellowship application and indicate interest in being considered for a Nieman-Berkman Fellowship in the appropriate section.

-Application Deadline: The applications deadlines are as follows:
+Scholarship Application Deadline: The applications deadlines are as follows:

 -October, 31, 2015: Knight Visiting Nieman Fellowships

 -January 31, 2016: U.S. Fellowships